-LCPS retirees and/or their dependents who are eligible for Medicare Parts A & B are offered a Cigna Medicare Surround plan.
+LCPS retirees and/or their dependents who are eligible for Medicare Parts A & B are offered a Cigna Medicare Advantage Plan.
 Retirees and/or their dependents who are not eligible for Medicare parts A & B can participate in either a Cigna POS or OAP plan.

 - Retirees are not permitted to add dependents after retirement.

 - School Board policy requires retirees and/or their dependents elect and pay for Medicare parts A&B when they become eligible in order to continue health care coverage with LCPS.
 Eligibility may be at age 65 or earlier if you are receiving social security disability benefits.
 Failure to do so can result in the permanent cancelation of your health insurance through LCPS.